BOVISAND UNDERWATER CENTRE

 classroom lessons on the theory of demand valves, cylinders and charging

 to high pressures.
-The BSAC manual was at the time Nelson's bible.
-Nelson
+The BSAC manual was at the time this students bible.

 module, for which he completed the number qualifying dives as dive leader,